 By the Numbers

-- Women’s representation dropped slightly during the COVID-19 pandemic years and has increased to 48% in 2022.
+- The representation of female postdoctoral appointees dropped slightly during the COVID-19 pandemic years and has increased to 51.6% in 2023.

 Postdoctoral Appointees: Data as of December each year.
 Source: The Duke University Office of Postdoctoral Services.
 Combined count of appointees in Basic Science, Clinical Departments, and Institutes/Centers in the School of Medicine.